 Reference Number Post Function Government Act 1972.
-Chief Executive To deal with alleged breaches and all other matters under the Officer Code of Conduct Financial Matters Section 151 Office er To act generally as the Council's Chief Finance Officer under the Local Government Act 1988 and to make necessary arrangements for the proper administration of the Council's financial affairs for the purposes of Section 151 of the Local Government Act 1972 and associated statutory provisions and not reserved to the Council.
-Section 151 Office Section 151 Office Deputy Chief Executive (People To determine and issue to officers policies, Chief Executive To discharge all functions relating to Parliamentary (including European) Elections, Police and Crime Commissioner Elections, Local Elections and National/Local Referendums, and all other prevailing legislation relating to elections. • Chief Executive As Head of Paid Service, derives the following directly from Statute: The manner in which the discharge by the Council of its different functions is coordinated; The number of grades of staff required by the authority for the discharge of its functions;
+Chief Executive To deal with alleged breaches and all other matters under the Officer Code of Conduct Financial Matters Section 151 Officer To act generally as the Council's Chief Finance Officer under the Local Government Act 1988 and to make necessary arrangements for the proper administration of the Council's financial affairs for the purposes of Section 151 of the Local Government Act 1972 and associated statutory provisions and not reserved to the Council.
+Section 151 Officer Section 151 Officer To exercise appropriate delegations as necessary within the Council's Financial Procedure Rules, the Budgetary and Policy Framework Procedure Rules, Contract Procedures Rules, Council's Fraud Strategy, Corporate Governance Framework and the Council's Treasury Management Policy.
+Deputy Chief Executive (People) To determine and issue to officers policies, Chief Executive To discharge all functions relating to Parliamentary (including European) Elections, Police and Crime Commissioner Elections, Local Elections and National/Local Referendums, and all other prevailing legislation relating to elections.
+Chief Executive As Head of Paid Service, derives the following directly from Statute: The manner in which the discharge by the Council of its different functions is coordinated; The number of grades of staff required by the authority for the discharge of its functions;

 Reference Number Post Function The reorganisation of the Authority's staff and; The appointment, dismissal and proper management of the Authority's staff, other than in relation to Statutory Officers.
 Chief Executive To determine approved duties in respect of the Members' Allowances scheme.
 Chief Executive To make appointments to Committees in accordance with sections 15 to 17 of the Local Government and Housing Act 1989.
 Chief Executive To exercise any delegated function in the absence of the named designated officer or nominate another.
-Section 151 Office Section 151 Office r To make arrangements for the collection of Business Rates and Council Tax including any prosecution and enforcement and the determination of any discretionary reliefs.
-Section 151 Office Section 151 Office Section 151 Office Deputy Chief Executive (Place (Monitoring Office) To provide advice on the scope of powers and authority to take decisions, maladministration, Section 151 Office Section 151 Office r To contribute to the corporate management of the Council, in particular through the provision of professional financial advice.
+Section 151 Officer To make arrangements for the provision and operation of any treasury management, banking and insurance services including the authorisation of any transaction, signing of cheques or other financial instrument, provision of indemnities, agreement of terms for the raising, repayment or cancellation of loans, investments and leases.
+Section 151 Officer To make arrangements for the collection of Business Rates and Council Tax including any prosecution and enforcement and the determination of any discretionary reliefs.
+Section 151 Officer To administer the Council Tax Support Scheme, including the determination of any discretionary elements within approved policy.
+Section 151 Officer To make arrangements for the collection of Business Rates and Council Tax including any prosecution and enforcement and the determination of any discretionary reliefs.
+Section 151 Officer To undertake accounting and other associated work on a chargeable basis where appropriate, for other public bodies as defined in the Local Authority (Goods and Services) Act 1970 or pursuant to arrangements under the Local Government Act 1972.
+Deputy Chief Executive (Place (Monitoring Officer)) To provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all Councillors and will support and advise Councillors and officers in their respective roles.
+Section 151 Officer To provide financial information to the media, members of the public and the community subject to the provisions in respect of confidentiality.
+Section 151 Officer To contribute to the corporate management of the Council, in particular through the provision of professional financial advice.